5,6,7,8: Commercial reception

 Commercially, "5,6,7,8" debuted at number 18 on the UK Singles Chart on 16 November 1997, and peaked at number 14 in its eighth week on 10 January 1998.
 It spent a further nine weeks on the chart from January through to March, and re-entered the chart for one week at number 100 on 18 April 1998.
 Altogether, "5,6,7,8" spent 18 non-consecutive weeks on the UK Singles Chart, 10 of which were in the top 20.
-Their first top 40 hit, "5,6,7,8" was the only song of their following fourteen singles (prior to their split in 2001) not to chart within the top 10.
-By July 2012, it had become it their fourth-best selling single in their career in the United Kingdom; but by March 2017 it had switched positions with one of their subsequent singles "Better Best Forgotten" to become their third-highest selling song, with sales of 365,000 copies, and is their most streamed track with 37,952,032 plays as of March 2021.
+Their first top 40 hit, "5,6,7,8" was the only song of the singles they released (prior to their initial split in late December 2001) not to chart within the top 10.
+By July 2012, it had become their fourth-best selling single in their career in the United Kingdom; but by March 2017 it had switched positions with one of their subsequent singles "Better Best Forgotten" to become their third-highest selling song, with sales of 365,000 copies, and is their most streamed track with 37,952,032 plays as of March 2021.
 It was certified platinum on 11 December 2020 for sales and streams exceeding 600,000.
 Copsey added that it is very rare for a pop band to be given a second opportunity to release more music following a top 20 debut.

+Music video

+Set primarily on a beach in Marbella, Spain, the accompanying music video for "5,6,7,8", filmed on 9 September 1997 and directed by Phil Griffin, opens with Latchford-Evans and Watkins riding quad bikes along the beach while Scott-Lee, Tozer and Richards drive a car on the road next to them, with close-ups of each of the female singers performing the chorus outside bathroom stalls.
+It is followed by a repetition of the chorus during which all of the members perform the song's associated line dancing routine, which was very popular at the time of its release, to the music outside a bar on the beach, attracting a crowd of beachgoers.
+Latchford-Evans performs the first verse, with Watkins walking slightly behind him from the beach to the bar.
+Afterwards, the chorus and dance routine is once again repeated, during which Watkins and Richards pull two beachgoers out of the bar to dance with the group, which attracts other beachgoers to the group's performance.
+Latchford-Evans then performs the second verse while playing a game of snooker with Watkins while the ladies play table football nearby.
+For the final chorus, the group members, now wearing red and black outfits, perform the dance routine in front of a crowd for a final time; however, the setting has changed to night time and inside a Tiki bar.